This fact sheet was updated on 12/16/20.

 White-nose syndrome (WNS) was first recognized as a disease of bats in 2006-7 and is caused by the fungus Pseudogymnoascus destructans (Pd; formerly Geomyces destructans), which infects the skin of the muzzle, ears and wings of bats.
 WNS was first reported in the winter of 2006-2007 in a popular tourist cave near Albany, New York.
 Since then, researchers have been actively gathering information to better understand this catastrophic disease.

-Since its discovery in 2007, WNS has caused unprecedented mortality in North American bat populations.
-Over one million bats have died from this disease in the United States and Canada.
-The disease has spread rapidly and continues to spread, though the potential extent of the distribution of WNS is currently unknown.
+Since its discovery, WNS has caused unprecedented mortality in North American bat populations.
+Between 2006 and 2012, an estimated 6 million bats died from this disease in the United States and Canada.
+The disease has spread rapidly and continues to spread west, though the potential extent of the distribution of WNS is currently unknown.
 In some areas, current estimates of bat population declines are as high as 97%, with some caves losing 90 to 100% of hibernating bats.
-WNS could be particularly devastating to bat species that are already considered threatened or endangered.
-Bats are an integral part of the ecosystem and are important for insect control, pollination, and seed dispersal.
-If the bat populations continue to decline at this rate from WNS, it is uncertain what impact it will have on the ecosystem.
+In spite of guarded optimism about recovering species WNS has been devastating to bat species that are already considered threatened or endangered.
+Indeed states and federal agencies periodically conduct status review of the little brown, tricolored, and northern long-eared bat populations for listing under the federal Endangered Species Act.